on404/remainder/README.md

 ## Usage

 1. **Start the Script:**
-- Run the script either manually or configure it to run automatically on system startup (instructions provided in the script).
+- Run the script either manually or configure it to run automatically on system startup (look at set up automatically ideas file).

 2. **Work Intervals:**
-- The script measures work intervals (default: 3 seconds) and prompts the user to take a short break after every two intervals.
+- The script measures work time and prompts the user to take a short break after every 2 hour.

 3. **Break Reminders:**
-- When it's time for a break, a popup window appears with options to extend the break or confirm readiness to resume work.
+- When it's time for a break, a popup window appears with options to extend the work time by 5 minutes (& reappears after 5 minutes) or confirm to take a break now.

-4. **Extended Breaks:**
-- After a predefined number of short breaks, the script suggests an extended break (default: 2 hours).

 ## Contributing